772/772.github.io/_posts/2025-09-06-Forcing-yourself-to-go-to-the-Gym-via-a-technical-commitment-device.md

 ![Screenshot](https://raw.githubusercontent.com/772/772.github.io/refs/heads/main/img/486461143-643ae9a7-42d1-4b93-9e32-7a3d2855cdbc.png)

-Since I never took a picture of the QR code and I had no control over the pwpush server (which automatically deletes the chunks after viewing), I had absolutely no choice.
+Since I never took a picture of the QR code and I had no control over the pwpush server (which automatically deletes the chunks after time), I had absolutely no choice.
 I had to go.
 And since I was already there, 90% of the mental battle was won—so I ended up working out every time.
 Excuses like "I'm too tired" or "I don't have time" were completely eliminated by the system.

 Does this whole thing sound a little exaggerated?
 It absolutely is!
 But that’s the __nature__ of a true commitment device.
 It’s designed to remove willpower from the equation.